Flexible Learning at night or on the weekends.

 Please also consider upgrading with MATH 0001 prior to starting the program if you do not have recent higher math skills; Algebra, Geometry and Trigonometry.

-Students taking 1-2 courses per term must first complete “Applied Software Development (ASD)” and “Applied Computer Information Systems (ACIS)” Associate Certificates prior to starting the CSC.
-ASD and ACIS may be completed simultaneously with 1 course from each per term, only choosing the electives which apply to CSC.
+Students only able to take 1 course per term must first complete “Applied Computer Information Systems (ACIS)” Associate Certificate prior to starting the CSC, leaving COMP 1516 until the end of ACIS, and being sure to choosing the electives which apply to CSC.

 Please Note: CSC requires a minimum of 2 years of study, with a maximum of 5 years to complete.